Join Bicycle NSW today for insurance coverage whilst cycling

 Bicycle NSW’s newest campaign focuses on eliminating hazardous bollards that pose a risk to riders.
 Poorly placed bollards can cause accidents, obstruct pathways, and discourage cycling.
 Bollards discriminate against those with diverse mobility requirements, for example those in wheelchairs.
 We are working with Bicycle User Group Bike North to develop new guidelines to inform the use of bollards on cycling infrastructure.

 Encouraging children to cycle to school is a key focus for Bicycle NSW.
 In addition to our relentless advocacy for separated bicycle infrastructure, lower speed limits, and improved crossings, we are working on place-based behaviour change initiatives to help students and families ditch the car.
-In 2025, we will develop Active Travel Plans for 12 schools in Western Sydney.
-These will identify barriers to active transport, map safe routes to school, recommend infrastructure improvements and create an action plan for councils and schools.
+In 2025, we developed Active Travel Plans for 8 schools in Western Sydney.
+These identified barriers to active transport, mapped safe routes to school, recommended infrastructure improvements and created an action plan for councils and schools.

 Bicycle NSW continues to push NSW Police to enforce Minimum Passing Distance laws.
 It is essential that motorists know that it is not optional to maintain a safe gap when overtaking bike riders.
 We advocate for high-quality education campaigns for all road users.
 And we support Members who have experienced a frightening close pass with legal advice and representation at the highest level.

-Dismantling, boxing and weighing bikes to board TrainLink buses and coaches is a major deterrent to tourism and sustainable transport in regional areas.
+Dismantling, boxing and weighing bikes to board TrainLink trains and coaches is a major deterrent to tourism and sustainable transport in regional areas.
 The Out With Boxing Bikes petition demonstrated the huge appetite for taking bikes onboard without unnecessary packaging.
 Thanks to Bicycle NSW’s efforts, transport authorities finally agreed to review policy and a limited trial was launched.
-We will keep up the pressure up for a permanent solution across all NSW TrainLink services.
+We will keep up the pressure up for a permanent solution across all NSW TrainLink train and coach services.

 Bicycle NSW played a key role in the passing of the Transport Administration Amendment (Rail Trails) Bill 2022.
 This legislation supports the conversion of disused railway corridors into safe and scenic walking and cycling paths, promoting both local active transport and regional tourism.
 The campaign’s success has paved the way for councils across NSW to develop rails trails, and we have supported many of these through the planning process.